Reach vs Impressions is a widespread dilemma that has to create a misperception amongst social media users and marketers. But this is expected.

 The road to success is paved with impressions when…

-Impressions help you when you want to immediately know how your ad campaigns are working; it clarifies your ad performance.
+Impressions help you when you want to know how your ad campaigns are working immediately; it clarifies your ad performance.
 As impressions are a metric that keeps changing every second, tracking them helps you the performance and response on ads moment-to-moment, you can check the performance within minutes of publishing.

-Moreover, if your ads are not performing as expected, you should consider taking keyword research services to better reach your targeted audience.
+Moreover, if your ads are not performing as expected, you should consider taking keyword research services to reach your targeted audience better.
 Also, consider editing your content and republish it to avoid losing time and amounting to unnecessary costs.